Roy Welensky: Amalgamation and federation

 From the beginning, Welensky was involved in the creation of the Federation of Rhodesia and Nyasaland.
 He had earlier wanted an amalgamation of Northern and Southern Rhodesia with a constitution similar to that of Southern Rhodesia (that had effectively granted responsible government to the white Rhodesians by specifying franchise qualifications that few blacks had so far achieved - though they were not prevented from acquiring them).
-After the British Government rejected this idea, he set about the creation of a federation, and against his judgement, the small colony of Nyasaland was included.
+After the British Government rejected this idea, he set about the creation of a federation, and, against his judgement, the small colony of Nyasaland was included.
 His main wish for amalgamation, and later federation, was primarily so the complementary economic strengths of the Rhodesias could be put to best use.
 He felt that the colonies were missing out on the post-war economic boom.

 To this end, Welensky organised a conference in February 1949 to investigate the idea of a federation.
 Held at the Victoria Falls Hotel (a common venue for Rhodesian political conferences), representatives from the Northern and Southern Rhodesian Governments were present, but native Africans and the British Government were not.
-It was agreed that continued pushes for amalgamation would fail, with both the British and native Africans opposed.
+It was agreed that continued pushes for amalgamation would fail, since both the British and native Africans were opposed.
 Welensky suggested that the Constitution of Australia be used as a basis for the proposed federal constitution, and pushed the idea of 'partnership' between blacks and whites.
 However, he insisted that "for as long as I can see, in that partnership [the whites] will be senior partners".